Secure Software Development Methodologies: A Multivocal Literature Review: Related work

 \subsection{Existing literature reviews}

-To the best of our knowledge, ours is the most comprehensive effort to survey the existing SSDMs.
-Nevertheless, other related attempts have been made to investigate security practices involved in the software development process.
-The existing literature reviews that investigate at least one of our research questions are summarized in Table~\ref{tab:reviews}.
+To the best of our knowledge, our literature review represents the most comprehensive effort to examine the existing SSDMs.
+However, there have been other related endeavours have explored security practices within the software development process.
+A summary of existing literature reviews that address at least one of our research questions can be found in Table~\ref{tab:reviews}.

-While most of the relevant literature reviews differ from ours only in the number of SSDM included, some of them investigate the research questions that lie beyond the scope of our research.
-Thus, Williams~\cite{williamssecure} studied the integration of SSDM with any software development model: agile and DevOps, mobile applications, IoT, cloud computing, road vehicles and ECommerce.
-Nunez~\cite{nunez2020preventive} presented the Viewnext-UEx model that contains security practices from observed well-known models and corrects the weaknesses of these models.
-The new proposed security practices are: \textit{state of the project}, \textit{security observatory} and \textit{vulnerabilities repository}.
-The goal of the first new practice is to verify compliance with the security guidelines that is to evaluate the project from the security perspective.
-The objective of the second new practice is to reduce the time being in an insecure state by searching new attack techniques and vulnerabilities.
-The last practice builds a knowledge base from security failures and errors to train developers.
-Ramirez, Aiello and Lincke~\cite{ramirez2020survey} included the analysis of not only SSDMs but also standards and certifications (e.g. Common Criteria and The Open Group Architecture Framework).
+While many of these literature reviews share similarities with ours in terms of the included SSDMs, some of them delve into research questions that extend beyond the scope of our study.
+For instance, Williams~\cite{williamssecure} investigated the integration of SSDM with various software development models, such as Agile and DevOps, mobile applications, IoT, cloud computing, road vehicles and E-commerce.

+N{\'u}{\~n}ez, Lindo and Rodr{\'\i}guez~\cite{nunez2020preventive} proposed the Viewnext-UEx model, which incorporates security practices from established models while addressing their weaknesses.
+The model introduces new security practices, namely the \textit{state of the project}, \textit{security observatory} and \textit{vulnerabilities repository}.
+The first practice aims to evaluate projects from a security perspective, ensuring compliance with the security guidelines.
+The second practice focuses on reducing the time spent in an insecure state by actively searching for new attack techniques and vulnerabilities.
+The last practice involves building a knowledge base from security failures and errors to enhance developers' training.

+Additionally, Ramirez, Aiello and Lincke~\cite{ramirez2020survey} not only analyzed SSDMs but also considered standards and certifications, such as Common Criteria and The Open Group Architecture Framework.

+We applied the same inclusion and exclusion criteria as presented in Table~\ref{tab:criteria} when selecting studies for Table~\ref{tab:reviews}.
+Certain studies were excluded because they only investigated security practices in specific stages of SDLC rather than spanning the entire SDLC.